to0MuchAtOnce/Tom-Lewis/posts/Coding a theme switcher.md

 ### Conclusion

-To summarise, this code sets up a state variable `theme` and a `toggleTheme` function to handle the toggling of themes.
-The theme state is passed down via the `ThemeProvider` to make it accessible to styled components.
-The `toggleTheme` function is passed as a prop to the Header component, where it is attached to the theme toggle button's onClick event.
+To summarise, this code sets up a state variable <code class=inline-code>theme</code> and a <code class=inline-code>toggleTheme</code> function to handle the toggling of themes.
+The theme state is passed down via the <code class=inline-code>ThemeProvider</code> to make it accessible to styled components.
+The <code class=inline-code>toggleTheme</code> function is passed as a prop to the Header component, where it is attached to the theme toggle button's onClick event.
 When the button is clicked, the theme state is updated, triggering a re-render and applying the new theme to the app.